yeoman-projects/generator-reactjs-flux/README.md

 $ npm install -g yo grunt-cli react-tools
 ```

-On Windows, we suggest you use an improved command line tool such as [cmder](http://bliker.github.io/cmder/)
-or PowerShell to improve the experience.

 ### Install and use Generators

 To install generator-reactjs-flux run the following command: